New Onnit T+ Formula Increases Strength 36% Over Placebo In FSU Clinical Trial

 Significant differences in power lifting performance were observed between the two groups.
 Bench press improved on average 6% in the T+ group compared to 4.8% in the control group, and the total combined weight for bench press, squat, and deadlift improved an average of 8.8% with the T+ group, compared to 6.5% in the placebo group.
 Improvements in squat and deadlift performance, respectively, were also observed in both control and T+ groups, but with no statistically significant differences between groups.
 Hormone levels did not show statistically significant changes for test subjects during supplementation for the markers measured.

-Aubrey Marcus, CEO of Onnit, comments, “The goal of the T+ formula from the outset was to help increase strength and performance for athletes.
+Aubrey Marcus, founder of Onnit, comments, “The goal of the T+ formula from the outset was to help increase strength and performance for athletes.
 We thought that in order to achieve the kind of results we were looking for we would need to demonstrate increases in testosterone levels.
 The fact that we were able to achieve performance results beyond our expectations without manipulating the major hormone markers opens up this formula to all athletes without the concern of the side effects potentially generated from super-normal testosterone levels.”

 Commenting on a few of the many ingredients included in the formula, Joe DeFranco, a leading strength and conditioning coach for both the NFL and WWE organizations, said, “Beta Alanine, BCAAs, and Glutamine are staple compounds that I’ve been recommending to my athletes for years.
 But on their own I have never seen them perform to the levels demonstrated in the study on T+ at FSU.”
 With the formula certified to meet the strictest anti-doping standards by the Banned Substances Control Group, T+ is poised to become a foundational supplement for anyone looking for a competitive edge.